 Therefore modern science has proven that nature works dialectically and not metaphysically.
 That nature does not move in an eternally uniform and perpetually recurring circle.

-In this connection, Darwin dealt with the metaphysical conception of nature man too- is the product of the process of evolution.
+In this connection, Darwin dealt with the metaphysical conception of nature man too- is the product of evolution.

 The reflection of the evolution in the minds of men.
 Can therefore only be obtained by the method of dialectics.